Can Ideas Be Patented?

 Hereinafter, various conditions and requirements for a patent have been discussed concluding to provide situations where an idea can be patented under Indian laws.

 A patent is a kind of intellectual property that grants certain legal rights to the owner of such IP against the unauthorized selling, using, making, or sharing of any of his work or invention for a limited period of time.
 Patent, in other words, can be said to be a license granted to the inventor giving him exclusive rights over his invention, be it a process or a product, for a certain period of time.
 Such an invention, however, should be a new method of doing something or should provide a solution to an already existing problem.
 A patent is granted for a period of 20 years and then the invention is made available in the public domain.

 1. Utility Patent

-It is the most common type of a patent and covers all new inventions and significant modification and improved process or product, having some utility.
-Utility patent is also referred as ‘patent for invention.’
+It is the most common type of patent and covers all new inventions and significant modification and improved process or product, having some utility.
+A utility patent is also referred to as ‘patent for the invention.’
 The patent protects the rights of the inventor over his invention by preventing any third party to use, sell, or make the invention in question, without proper authorization.